 The inscriptional verse is the same as the last verse found in the inscriptions of the Dharmaraja Mandapa and Ganesha Ratha.
 We have already discussed the authorship of this inscription in the chapter of Dharmaraja Ratha and Adi-Varaha Cave Temple.
 It is evident that the author was the Pallava king Parameshvaravarman I and therefore authorship of this cave may be assigned to him.

-2 Dehejia & David.
-Addition, Erasure and Adaptation: Interventions in the Rock-cut Monuments of Mamallapuram.
-Archives of Asian Art vol. 60 (2010), p 10
+2 Dehejia, Vidya & Davis, Richard (2010).
+Addition, Erasure and Adaptations: Interventions in the Rock-cut Monuments of Mamallapuram published in Archives of Asian Art vol. 60. p 10

-3 Dehejia & David.
-Addition, Erasure and Adaptation: Interventions in the Rock-cut Monuments of Mamallapuram.
-Archives of Asian Art vol. 60 (2010), p 9
+3 Dehejia, Vidya & Davis, Richard (2010).
+Addition, Erasure and Adaptations: Interventions in the Rock-cut Monuments of Mamallapuram published in Archives of Asian Art vol. 60. p 9

-5 Dehejia & David.
-Addition, Erasure and Adaptation: Interventions in the Rock-cut Monuments of Mamallapuram.
-Archives of Asian Art vol. 60 (2010), p 15
+5 Dehejia, Vidya & Davis, Richard (2010).
+Addition, Erasure and Adaptations: Interventions in the Rock-cut Monuments of Mamallapuram published in Archives of Asian Art vol. 60. p 15

 6 Mahalingam, T V (1988).
 Inscriptions of the Pallavas.
 Agam Kala Prakashan.
 New Delhi. p 166